corrievincent/BIOL-3295/Labs/Lab 6/Lab 6 Instructions.md

-# Lab 6: Simulation of evolution of body size at maturation for _Drosophila_
+# Lab 6: Simulating the evolution of body size and age at maturation for _Drosophila_
 (This file is best viewed on the Github website - and other .md files too)

 This report is due Wednesday Oct 30 at 2pm